cedricwalter/cedricwalter.github.io/_posts/2005-03-08-3-new-icons-packs-for-akocomments-2-5.md

 (:I User is an egghead.

-&lt;:-I User is a dunce.
+<:-I User is a dunce.

 K:P User is a little kid with a propeller beenie.